Kong for Startups: Editor's Take

 Kong Alternatives Worth Considering

-If Kong is not the right fit, here are alternatives — each with their own startup deals:
+If Kong is not the right fit, here are alternatives, each with their own startup deals:

-See all Kong alternativesKong Review FAQ
+Kong Review FAQ

-Is Kong worth it in April 2026?
+Is Kong worth it in May 2026?

-For startups evaluating developer tools tools, Kong is worth a closer look.
+For startups evaluating developer & it tools, Kong is worth a closer look.
 The combination of mature features and the Free & Open Source startup deal is the main reason it ends up on most short lists.
 For most founders deciding whether to try it, the deal is the deciding factor.

 What are the main pros of Kong?